How to organize a comprehensive process of vulnerability management

 - Perform scanning by approved and dedicated systems.
 Use predetermined static IP addresses.

 - Monitor scanning operations.
 Identify misuse by authorized individuals or help detect unauthorized scanning.

 Remediate technical vulnerabilities by patch management process

 - Identify and obtain patches from authorized sources, as soon as they are available.
-Download manually or automatically patches, patch bundles, critical updates and service packs.
+Download manually or automatically patches, patch bundles, critical updates, and service packs.

 - Decide when and how to deploy patches.
 Assess potential post-deployment impact to the organization.
 Analyze the results of testing patches.
-Use change management process, to reduce probability of negative impact of patches.
+Use the change management process, to reduce the probability of negative impact of patches.

 - Test patches.
-Some of them can introduce new security vulnerabilities or impact negatively performance of functionality.
+Some of them can introduce new security vulnerabilities or impact negatively the performance of functionality.

 - Deploy patches timely.
 Group multiple patches and use software distribution tools.
 Use test groups of non-critical assets to check patches add no new incidents.

 - Record patches that have been applied.
 Use a specialized patch management tool or a Configuration Management Database (CMDB).